batuhan-sngr/ARcade-Clash/README.md

-# Fighter Game
+# ARcade Clash

-Welcome to Fighter Game, an interactive gaming experience where your hands control the action!
+Welcome to ARcade Clash, an interactive gaming experience where your hands control the action!
 Defeat your opponent using hand gestures and enjoy the pixel art adventure.

 ## Table of Contents
 - [Overview](#overview)